Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/07-Passing-Information-Between-ViewControllers/README.md

 ## Objectives & Competencies
 By the end of this lesson, students should be able to:

-- List options for passing information between view ViewControllers.
 - Identify and describe a segue.
+- Navigate between view ViewControllers using segues.
 - Setup and use a segue to pass information to a destination ViewController.
 - Pass information back to a ViewController with an unwind segue.
 - Manually navigate to a destination ViewController without segues.